uxlfoundation/oneAPI-spec/README.rst

 .. image:: https://github.com/oneapi-src/oneapi-spec/workflows/CI/badge.svg
    :target: https://github.com/oneapi-src/oneapi-spec/actions?query=workflow%3ACI

 This repo contains the sources for the `oneAPI Specification`_.
+For more information about oneAPI, see `oneapi.com
+<https://oneapi.com>`__.
+For information about future releases of the
+oneAPI specification, see the `roadmap <roadmap.rst>`__.
+To be notified about new releases, become a release-only watcher of this repo.
+See `contribute <CONTRIBUTING.rst>`__ for information about contributing.

 The document is built with `Sphinx`_ using a theme provided by `Read the Docs`_.